-Route de l'Île d'Anticosti is a 204km long gravel road located in the Anticosti Island, an island in Quebec, Canada, at the outlet of the Saint Lawrence River into the Gulf of Saint Lawrence.
+Route de l'Île d'Anticosti is the name of a very scenic drive in the Anticosti Island, in the Côte-Nord region of Quebec in Canada, at the outlet of the Saint Lawrence River into the Gulf of Saint Lawrence.

-The route links Port-Menier, a small fishing town located on the western end of the island, part of the L'Île-d'Anticosti municipality, with the eastern shore.
+The road is mostly unpaved.
+Just a short section at the beginning near Port Menier is paved.
+Although the main sections are passable with a car, the ideal type of vehicle to operate on the island is a truck.
+In all cases, make sure you always have a good two spare wheels.
+It is possible to rent vehicles for the roads in Anticosti territory.
+In addition, some providers offer packages that include the vehicle.
 This route includes roads that are closed in winter, Due to the distances and road conditions, it is not recommended to undertake a visit to the island by bike except for the western sector, unless a regular follower of the sport.
 In any case, driving 4WD is recommended due to uneven surface.

-Proper preparation is essential to having a safe, enjoyable trop on this road.
-Due to the remoteness of the area, take special care to ensure that your vehicle is ready for the trip: inspect all tires and make sure they are properly inflated, check all vehicle fluids, replace worn hoses and belts, empty your RV's holding tank and fill the water tank, purchase groceries and supplies.
+To drive the road without stopping will take most people between 5 and 6 hours.
 Due to the timber transport and the presence of deer, it is better for your safety to respect speed limits and keep a safe distance between vehicles at all times on all roads of the island.
 For the vehicle, bring at least two full-sized spare tires mounted on rims, tire jack and tools for flat tires, emergency flares, extra gasoline, motor oil, and wiper fluid and a radio.
 To travel on the island, it is always good to notify at least one person of your destination, approximate time of your return or to your destination.
 If by any chance you fall down in an isolated area and you do not have means of communication, stay calm and do not leave your vehicle unnecessarily.
 People you informed of your travel will send someone to pick you up as soon as they will see your delay.